unxmaal/booterizer/README.md

 * Connect your IRIX host to your home LAN
 * vagrant ssh
 * sudo -i
-* ifdown eth0 (this disables the point to point link originally used by booterizer)
 * Follow the irix_ansible README to create your own ansible vault
   * group_vars/default/vault.yml
 * Place your vault password in /home/vagrant/.vault_pass.txt